codacy/docs/docs/faq/repositories/how-do-i-set-codacy-as-a-required-check-to-merge-prs.md

-# How do I set Codacy as a required check to merge my pull requests?
+# How do I set Codacy as a required check to merge pull requests?

 Codacy checks each pull request using your [quality settings](../../repositories/quality-settings.md) and sends a notification to the Git provider informing if the pull request is up to standards or not.